YHQZ1/Sandboxed/README.md

-POST  /api/submissions                        Submit code for judging GET   /api/submissions/:id                    Get verdict and full submission details GET   /api/rooms/:code/submissions            All submissions in a room (host only) GET   /api/rooms/:code/submissions/:name      All submissions by a participant
+POST  /api/submissions                        Submit code for judging GET   /api/submissions/:id                    Get verdict and full submission details GET   /api/rooms/:code/submissions            All submissions in a room (host only) GET   /api/rooms/:code/submissions/:name      All submissions by a specific participant
 ```

 ### Run

 ```
-POST  /api/run    Execute code against sample input only (does not affect leaderboard)
+POST  /api/run    Execute code against a single input — does not affect leaderboard or DB
 ```

 ---